It is estimated a record number of competitors will participate in this year’s annual Grandmothers Golf Tournament.

 “There has been a really good turn-out, numbers have increased from 60 players last year to 97 players this year, the competition is well known as a fun day with great camaraderie among the ladies,” says Greenacres Golf Club Ladies Club Captain, Sally Ussher.

-Although it is a competitive tournament there is a fun aspect too, with golfers welcomed to partake in morning tea prior to the 10.30am tee off, and invited to socialise in the Greenacres Club at the conclusion of the competition.
+Although it is a competitive tournament, there is a fun aspect too with golfers welcomed to partake in morning tea, prior to the 10.30am tee off and invitation to socialise in the Greenacres Club at the conclusion of the competition.